vera-sukhareva/Coursera_ML_specialization/README.md

 * course 5 - Data analysis applications
 * course 6 - Data analysis project

-All of this folders contain notebooks with homework and data/
+All of this folders contain notebooks with homework and data.